Case Study

 "It's very clear that AutoStore enables us and is one of the key success factors here"

-Watch PUMA's Head of Global Logistics, Thomas Liske, talk more about his experiences of the AutoStore Advantage:
+Watch PUMA's Head of Global Logistics, Thomas Liske, talk more about his experiences of the AutoStore advantage:

-About PUMA's AutoStore System
+PUMA's AutoStore System

-In 2016, PUMA and NFI Cal Cartage, who manages the building and daily operations, saw tremendous improvements on their operations when they installed the AutoStore Red Line, empowered by Bastian Solutions, in a Torrance, California, distribution center (DC).
+In 2016, PUMA and NFI Cal Cartage, who manages the building and daily operations, saw tremendous improvements on their operations when they installed the AutoStore system, empowered by Bastian Solutions, in a Torrance, California, distribution center (DC).
 This allowed PUMA to expand its order fulfillment services from only shipping out footwear for e-commerce orders to consolidating its fulfillment locations into a single facility.
 For the next four years, PUMA distributed all its different apparel, accessories, and footwear lines from here.

 But even with the modularity and expansion ease of AutoStore, PUMA realized they were running out of space and capacity at the Torrance facility.